 (Night and Day.
-Science and Culture).
+Science and Culture.)
 Paris: Economica, "Classiques des Sciences sociales" series, 1991.

-The Paradox of Culture (1965, see above) as a "creative" alibi for the "serious" business of Science as modern society's Ultima Ratio (written by 1986), in a coupling of works that shows them to be two sides of the same coin.
+The Paradox of Culture (1965, see above) as a "creative" alibi for the "serious" business of Science as modern society's Ultima Ratio (written by 1986), in a coupling of works devoted to these two sides of the same coin.